module-federation/core/packages/nextjs-mf/README.md

   extraOptions: {
     debug: boolean, // `false` by default
     exposePages: boolean, // `false` by default
-  },
+    enableImageLoaderFix: boolean, // false by default
+    enableUrlLoaderFix: boolean, // false by default },
 });
 ```

 - `debug` – enables debug mode.
 It will print additional information about what is going on under the hood.
 - `exposePages` – exposes automatically all nextjs pages for you and theirs `./pages-map`.
+- `enableImageLoaderFix` – patches image urls so that they get right paths across apps.
+- `enableUrlLoaderFix` – patches url loader to ensure they get right paths across apps

 ## Demo